d12frosted/elpa-mirror/gnu/jinx-readme.txt

   available when installing Jinx, Jinx will use `pkg-config' to locate `libenchant'.

-  On Debian or Ubuntu, install packages `libenchant-2-2', `libenchant-2-dev' and `pkg-config'.
+  On Debian or Ubuntu, install the packages `libenchant-2-dev' and `pkg-config'.
 On Fedora or RHEL, install the package `enchant2-devel'.
 On Mac, install `enchant2' and `pkgconfig'.

 2 Using Jinx